 - 63. All offer holders are required to promptly notify the University of the details of any relevant unspent criminal convictions, as soon as they have accepted their offer.
-In most cases a relevant unspent conviction will not preclude an applicant from studying on a programme - 64.
+In most cases, a relevant unspent conviction will not preclude an applicant from studying on a programme. - 64.
 All offer holders and students are required to promptly notify the University of the details of any charges, cautions and/or convictions they receive (whether connected to the University or not), and of any bail conditions imposed upon them, between application and enrolment, and while they are enrolled as a student of the University. - 65.
-If you need to notify the University under 63 or 64 above, you will need to provide such information either to the Head of Admissions as soon as you have accepted an offer from the University if you are an applicant, or promptly and without unreasonable delay to the Registrar if you are a current student.
-This requirement is in addition to, and separate from, any declarations with regards to convictions, cautions or charges that you are required to make if you are applying for, or have been issued with, a CAS or a visa. - 66.
-The University's Declaration of Criminal Convictions Risk Assessment Procedure sets out the University's rules and procedures regarding the disclosure of criminal convictions / charges and the completion of
+If you need to notify the University under 63 or 64 above, you will need to provide such information either to the Head of Admissions as soon as you have accepted an offer from the University if you are an applicant, or promptly and without unreasonable delay to the Head of Registry if you are a current student.
+This requirement is in addition to, and separate from, any declarations regarding convictions, cautions or charges that you are required to make if you are applying for, or have been issued with, a CAS or a visa.

-- Disclosure and Barring Service checks (if required), and how the University treats the information provided.
-Upon receipt of a disclosure, the University will complete an appropriate risk assessment in accordance with the document, which is available here. - 67.
+- 66. The University's Declaration of Criminal Convictions Risk Assessment Policy and Procedure for Students and Offer Holders sets out the University's rules and procedures regarding the disclosure of criminal convictions/charges and the completion of Disclosure and Barring Service checks (if required), and how the University treats the information provided.
+Upon receipt of a disclosure, the University will complete an appropriate risk assessment in accordance with the University's policy and procedure. - 67.
 If you intend to study abroad as part of your programme, any such charge, caution or conviction may also impact on your ability to study at a partner institution and/or to obtain a visa to study abroad.